lamini-ai/lamini-examples/prompt_engineering.md

 Sample Output:

 ```
  Nixon v.
-United States was a landmark case in the United States that involved the Presiden
+United States was a landmark case in the United States that involved the President
 of the United States, Richard Nixon, and his efforts to cover up illegal activities by his
 administration.
 The case was decided by the Supreme Court of the United States in 1974 and
 is considered a significant milestone in the development of legal ethics and the rule of law